nehcneb/au-uk-empirical-legal-research/README.md

 # LawtoData: an Empirical Legal Research Automator

-This webpage contains the Python code for *LawtoData: an Empirical Legal Research Automator* (available at https://lawtodata.streamlit.app).
+This webpage contains the Python code for [LawtoData: an Empirical Legal Research Automator](https://lawtodata.streamlit.app).

 `Home.py` has the code for the home page.
-The codes for the individual subpages are placed in the "pages" folder.
+The codes for the individual subpages are placed in the `pages' folder.

 Please don't hesitate to reach out to Ben Chen at ben.chen@sydney.edu.au should you have any enquiries.